 Higher resolution dramatically improves the picture quality of still images, graphics and photos.
-As pixel densities increase, the ability for the eye to discern individual pixels diminishes.
+As pixel densities increase, the ability of the eye to discern individual pixels diminishes.
 Once the pixels become unperceivable, the image gains a more realistic quality as object outlines and lines appear continuous.
+More interestingly, scientific studies have shown that the human eye is able to discern a higher pixel density for motion images than static images.
+However, without the correct video processing, the display's increased pixel density may not be fully realized for motion images.

 Judder is a common problem in video systems.
-Generally it occurs when there is a sudden jump or discontinuity in motion from one frame of a motion video sequence to the next.
+Generally, it occurs when there is a sudden jump or discontinuity in motion from one frame of a motion video sequence to the next.
 This can be caused by content being created at a frame rate per second that is too low, or the original content frames are being repeated or dropped in order to match either a transmission standard or the playback frame rate of the display.